-We know Scotland’s lost for now, and that has nothing to do with Jeremy.
+We know Scotland is lost for now and that has nothing to do with Jeremy.

 So if we are going to hold anyone to blame for an electoral wipeout in May, it won’t be Jeremy.

-Let me give you a little analogy to help you see things the way we see things.
+Let me give you a little analogy to help you see things the way we see them.

-Imagine if Jeremy was head chef and you were his underlying, but you deeply resented his power over you, and coveted his job for you own.
+Imagine if Jeremy was head chef and you were his underling but you deeply resented his power over you and coveted his job for your own.
 Ok..with me so far?
 Good.

-Now imagine you were entering a cake for a cake competition, except when chef Corbyn had his back turned, you threw in a big bag of salt.
+Now imagine you were entering a cake into a prestigious cake competition, except when chef Corbyn had his back turned you threw in a big bag of salt.
 Sabotaged it if you will.

-Ok, now imagine the cake comes last in the competition, and the reason given was it had a confusing mix of flavours.
-If that cake was a political cake, that confusing mix of flavours might be socialism, laced with a heavy dose of hawkish neoliberalism…or something to that effect.
+Ok, now imagine the cake comes last in the competition and the reason given was ‘a confusing mix of flavours’.
+If that cake was a political cake that confusing mix of flavours might be socialism, laced with a heavy dose of hawkish neoliberalism…or something to that effect.

-Now imagine you, the saboteur, blaming Chef Corbyn for the cakes dire placing?
-Imagine you persuading him it was time to quit.
+Now imagine you, the saboteur, blame Chef Corbyn for the cakes dire placing.
+Imagine you desperately try to persuade him it is time to quit.

 It all sounds very clever so far doesn’t it?
 Except there is one major detail that just might change your mind.
-Your act of sabotage had been secretly filmed, and beamed to the TVs, iPads, and lap tops, of hundreds of thousands of Chef Corbyn fans; fans who greatly admired Chef Corbyn’s integrity and passion for cooking.
-Imagine how they’d react when they heard you’d called for Chef Corbyn to quit, knowing you’d poured salt in and ruined the flavour of what would have otherwise been a delicious cake.
+Your act of sabotage had been secretly filmed and beamed to the TVs, iPads, and lap tops, of hundreds of thousands of Chef Corbyn fans; fans who greatly admired Chef Corbyn’s integrity and passion for cooking.
+Imagine how they’d react when they heard you’d called for Chef Corbyn to quit, knowing you’d poured salt in and ruined the flavour of what would have otherwise been a delicious, competition winning cake.